pace-neutrons/pace-developers/euphonic/performance/01_benchmarking.md

 (e.g. once a week) as a performance test.
 This could be run on SCARF and compare the pure Python with the C version, and different numbers of cores.

+**Discussion**
 Would Jenkins job execution time be enough?
 If we want 'publishable' results which tools do we use for timing (see 1.2 above) and how to we compare to other software?

+**Conclusion**
+Python's built-in timeit should be a good measure, this could be initially printed, then upgraded to make use of Jenkins' benchmark plugin.
+This doesn't need to be compared to other software as part of the job.